ankane/strong_migrations/README.md

 ## App Timeouts

-We recommend adding timeouts to `config/database.yml` to prevent connections from hanging and individual queries from taking up too many resources.
+We recommend adding timeouts to `config/database.yml` to prevent connections from hanging and individual queries from taking up too many resources in controllers, jobs, the Rails console, and other places.

 For Postgres: